danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 ## Vendor and technology independence

-Vendors and technologies are supported with zero bias.
+Vendors and technologies are supported equally, except for a bias towards open standards.
 This means users can choose what's best for them, without being led by RIOT.
 Moreover, RIOT is Free Software [2], which means users are free to use it as they wish without lock-in.

 The choice of the hardware and standards RIOT supports should depend only on how well they support the use cases.
 Any allegiance that modules may have